1. Warren Hastings was the first ___________.

 Explanation: His impeachment lasted 7 years of trial, but he was acquitted.

-23. Hastings resigned from the post of Governor-General in:
+23. Hastings resigned from the post of Governor-General in___________.

 A) 1780